 The Subsidiary's existing investment in the Armadillo Portfolio continues to pay down.
 As the underlying Armadillo Portfolio loans are repaid, the Armadillo Portfolio periodically distributes income and principal to its investors.
-During the first half of the year, the Company and the Subsidiary received approximately £7.8 million in distributions (realized and accrued) from the Armadillo Portfolio, reducing its investment from £27.0 million on 31 January 2017 to £20.3 million as of 30 June 2017, or a 25% decrease.
+During the first half of the year, the Company received approximately £7.8 million in distributions from the Armadillo Portfolio, reducing its investment from £27.0 million on 31 January 2017 to £20.3 million as of 30 June 2017, or a 25% decrease.
 As the Armadillo Portfolio loans continue to repay, the Company, through its Subsidiary, intends to reinvest the capital proceeds into risk retention investments held by the Partnership and other targeted investments.